 File Format and Size

-• Generally no restriction with regard to file formats
+• generally no restriction with regard to file formats

-• Open and durable file formats are recommended
+• open and durable file formats are recommended

-• Larger data volumes by prior arrangement
+• larger data volumes by prior arrangement

 This page is currently under construction.